hashmap-kz/kubectl-envsubst/README.md

-# kubectl-envsubst - a plugin for kubectl, used for expand env-vars in manifests
+# kubectl-envsubst

+A kubectl plugin that substitutes (controlled and predictable) env-vars in k8s manifests before applying them.

+## Installation

+Use [krew](https://krew.sigs.k8s.io/) plugin manager to install:

+    kubectl krew install envsubst
+    kubectl envsubst --help

 ### Features:

-- Expand environment-variables in manifests, passed to kubectl before applying them
+- Expand environment-variables in manifests passed to kubectl, before applying them
 - Uses prefixes, and allowed variables (you're able to be totally sure what it's going to be substituted)
-- Has --strict mode (if some variables are not expanded, it fails)
+- Has a strict mode (if some variables are not expanded, it fails)
 - Uses all known kubectl args (by just proxying them as is, without any additional actions)
 - ZERO dependencies, and I mean literally zero